romshark/Go-1-2-Proposal---Immutability/README.md

-Ideally a programming language should enforce immutability by default while the developers must explicitly annotate mutable symbols as such, but this concept would require significant, backwards-incompatible languages changes breaking existing Go 1.x code.
+Ideally a programming language should enforce immutability by default while the developers must explicitly annotate mutable symbols as such, but this concept would require significant, backwards-incompatible language changes breaking existing Go 1.x code.
 To prevent breaking Go 1.x compatibility this document describe an approach to immutability by overloading the `const` keyword ([see here for more